Georgian ensemble, Nanina. UK tour – ALL DATES, plus Ts'utisopeli – a weekend of workshops, performance + feasting

 TRANSPORT

 Parking is limited at Gaskell Hall.
 Please consider using public transport, if possible, and if arriving by car please be considerate of local residents when parking.
 Silverdale train station is a little over one mile from the centre of the village.
 The number 51 bus stops in the centre of the village, and connects with some trains.
+A limited shuttle bus service will also be provided between Gaskell Hall, Gibraltar Farm and the train station.

 YOUTH AND CHILD TICKETS